Kaholo/kaholo-plugin-salesforce-dx-cli/README.md

-# kaholo-plugin-template
+# kaholo-plugin-salesforce-dx-cli
-A template repository for Kaholo plugins.
+A Kaholo plugin to access Salesforce DX CLI.